Penal system of Panama

 Another major prison, the Model Jail (Cárcel Modelo) in Panama City, was built in 1920; over the years, however, it acquired a sinister reputation.
 Its biggest problem, one not unique to the Model Jail or to Panama, was overcrowding.
 Cells intended to house three inmates were frequently found to have as many as fifteen; this severe overcrowding may have accounted for the large number of pretrial detainees that were sent to Coiba.
 First offenders confined to the Model Jail were not always segregated from hardened criminals, a pattern that prevailed throughout most of the prison system.
 Prisoners awaiting trial were often confined for extended periods before their cases appeared on a court docket, and there were complaints that rights to habeas corpus had been violated by holding some offenders incommunicado.

 There is a jail in each provincial capital.
 Similar complaints of overcrowding and human rights abuses have been reported from the outlying provinces.

 In contrast to the conditions under which male prisoners serve sentences and await trial, women receive much better care.
 The Women's Rehabilitation Center (Centro Femenino de Rehabilitación) in Panama City has received praise.
 The center is under the supervision of the Department of Corrections, but is operated by nuns who have established a reputation for discipline tempered by humaneness and decency.
 Few complaints are reported from prisoners at the women's center.
 When first arrested, however, women are sometimes held overnight or for several nights at the Model Jail where, even though segregated, they experience conditions that differ little from those described for men.

+As of October 2024, Panama's prison population reached 24,286 inmates, nearly doubling from 14,000 a decade prior.
+This surge has led to severe overcrowding, with occupancy levels at 167.8% of the system's official capacity of 14,591.
+Over 60% of inmates are in pretrial detention, highlighting systemic delays in judicial proceedings.